garth/ember-form-components/README.md

 * `isValid` (readonly) - current validation status
 * `formController` (should be set to `controller`) - This allows each component to register with the controller so that the controller can track the current status of each validation component

 The `customValidator` takes 2 arguments, the field value and a callback function.
-The callback expects 2 arguments success (booL) and status message.
+The callback expects 2 arguments success (bool) and status message.
 If the callback is not executed immediately then the component will show the `validatingMessage` until callback is invoked.

 ```javascript
 var validateEmail = function (email, callback) {